 The Personal Fat Threshold Hypothesis

-Ingrained into medical thinking is the concept that T2D is caused by obesity.
+Ingrained in medical thinking is the concept that T2D is caused by obesity.
 ‘Obesity’ is defined from population data as a BMI above 30kg/m2.
 It seemed that T2D only developed when a person became heavier than they personally could tolerate.

 But throughout the Counterpoint and Counterbalance studies, the response to 15kg weight loss was the same at both ends of the spectrum of body mass index tested – from 27 to 45kg/m2.
 The reason appeared to be that fat is entirely safe when stored under the skin, but simple observation suggested that the capacity of this ‘subcutaneous’ compartment was genetically determined.
 So, each individual would have a Personal Fat Threshold which, if exceeded, may lead to fat being left inside the important organs – in particular, the liver and pancreas.